Sup2point0/Assort/~poetry/Nameless.md

 Words are knives.
 They mercilessly slice apart your skin
-And rip into the flesh within
+And deep into the flesh within
-Deep in your bones they carve
+In searing agony they carve
 Two hundred thousand bloody scars
 We carry through our lives.